-not contain any dense keywords, then all the related tuples have been loaded from the disk and stored in C.docs.
-The final relevance score s of these documents can be calculated directly and δ is updated accordingly (lines 1 - 12 in Algorithm 3).
-But, in case there exist keywords those are dense in $\mathscr{C}.C$, we zoom into the child cells and create a new candidate \mathscr{C}' for each child cell. $\mathscr{C}'.C$ is set to the child cell C'i (lines 1 - 2 in Algorithm 4).
-For each dense keyword in \mathscr{C}' .denseKwds, if it is no longer dense in the child cell C'i , we load the related tuples from the disk and remove the keyword from $\mathscr{C}'.denseKwds$.
-For each tuple \mathscr{T} , we update ED_i 's textual relevance score to include $\mathcal{T}.s$ and the corresponding document ED_i is added to $\mathscr{C}.docs$ (lines 4 -5 in Algorithm 4).
-Otherwise, if the query keyword hk{ij} is dense in C'i , we insert hk{ij} into $\mathcal{C}'.denseKwds$ (lines 7 - 9 in Algorithm 4).
+A priority queue PQ of candidates is maintained (Algorithm 2) in descending order of their textual relevance scores.
+Initially, a candidate for the root cell $\mathbb C$ is pushed into PQ.
+Subsequently, a candidate \mathscr{C} with the maximum upper bound score is popped from the priority queue PQ.
+If $\mathscr{C}.Score{ub} \leq \delta$, we stop the search as the rest of the candidates are pruned (lines 5 and 6 in Algorithm 2).
+Otherwise, we check if C.denseKwds is empty.
+If the current cell does not contain any dense keywords, then all the related tuples have been loaded from the disk and stored in C.docs.
+The final relevance score s of these documents can be calculated directly and δ is updated accordingly (lines 1-12 in Algorithm 3).
+But, in case there exist keywords those are dense in $\mathscr{C}.C$, we zoom into the child cells and create a new candidate \mathscr{C}' for each child cell. $\mathscr{C}'.C$ is set to the child cell C'i (lines 1 and 2 in Algorithm 4).
+For each dense keyword in C'.denseKwds, if it is no longer dense in the child cell C'i , we load the related tuples from the disk and remove the keyword from \mathscr{C}' .denseKwds.
+For each tuple \mathscr{T} , we update ED_i 's textual relevance score to include \mathcal{T} .s and the corresponding document ED_i is added to C.docs (lines 4 and 5 in Algorithm 4).
+Otherwise, if the query keyword hk{ij} is dense in C'i , we insert hk{ii} into \mathscr{C}' .denseKwds (lines 7-9 in Algorithm 4).
 After that, as explained in Section IV-C, we see if the new candidate \mathscr{C}' can be pruned.
 If not, its upper bound score is calculated and updated.
-It is then pushed into the priority queue (lines 10 - 13 in Algorithm 4).
-The algorithm continues until all the candidate cells are exhausted, at which point we also have our top-k results.
+It is then pushed into the priority queue (lines 10-13 in Algorithm 4).
+The algorithm continues until all the candidate cells are exhausted, at which point we also have our top-kresults.

-Calculating the Spatial Relevance Score.
-The Cloud server first computes C from the secure location information received from the data owner, i.e., C{4i} , and from the end user, i.e., (C_1, C_2, C_3) , and then computes f using $g^{s_2^{-1}tp}$ provided to it by the data owner, as described in Algorithm 5.
+2) Calculating the Spatial Relevance Score: The Cloud server first computes C from the secure location information received from the data owner, i.e., C{4i} , and from the end user, i.e., (C_1, C_2, C_3) , and then computes f using $g^{s_2^{-1}tp}$ provided to it by the data owner, as described in Algorithm 5.